-We compared two objective evaluation metrics (PESQ \cite{rix2001perceptual} for quality and STOI for intelligibility) with the listening test results.
-Fig.~\ref{dataset_info} (left) shows the average PESQ, STOI, quality scores, and intelligibility scores of the SE methods under different SNRs.
-For PESQ and STOI, the results in (a) and (b) show that noisy speech without SE (w/o SE) achieved the worst performance, and neural network-based SE methods (FCN, DDAE, and Trans) outperformed the traditional SE methods (KLT and MMSE).
-These results also fit the previous research and our expectations.
-However, unlike the PESQ and STOI results, the listening results in (c) and (d) show that speeches without applying SE achieved the highest scores in terms of both quality and intelligibility.
-For quality, the unnatural distortions of the enhanced speech might make people feel uncomfortable.
-Therefore, they prefer to hear speech with higher background noise than distorted speech with lower background noise.
-For intelligibility, SE might increase the SNR level but cause distortions that make the speech less recognizable.
-This finding aligns with results of previous studies \cite{reddy2019scalable, reddy2021dnsmos, li2020noise} indicating that the objective evaluation metrics might not correlate well with human perception.
-Note that in the listening test results.
-As another possible explanation, TMHINT-QI contains enhanced speeches; however, the development of previous assessment methods does not consider the unnaturally distorted speech generated through the SE models.
-Note that the higher the SNRs were, the higher the quality and intelligibility scores the speeches received.
+We compared two objective assessment metrics (PESQ \cite{rix2001perceptual} for quality and STOI \cite{taal2011algorithm} for intelligibility) with the listening test results.
+Figure~\ref{dataset_info} (left) shows the average PESQ, STOI, quality scores, and intelligibility scores of the SE methods under different SNRs.
+For PESQ and STOI, the results in (a) and (c) show that noisy utterances without SE (w/o SE) achieved the worst performance, and neural network-based SE methods (FCN, DDAE, and Trans) outperformed the traditional SE methods (KLT and MMSE).
+These results are also in line with previous studies and our expectations.
+However, unlike the PESQ and STOI results, the listening results in (b) and (d) show that noisy utterances without applying SE achieved the highest scores in both quality and intelligibility.

+The results of our listening test align with the finding of previous studies \cite{reddy2019scalable, reddy2021dnsmos, li2020noise} that the objective assessment metrics might not correlate well with human perception.
+Note that in the listening test results, the higher the SNRs were, the higher the quality and intelligibility scores the utterances received.
 This result matches the intuition; thus, we believe the collected scores can reflect general perceptions to some extent.